coatespt/cursor-twitter/USER_MANUAL.md

 - Clustering of similar tweets
 - Real-time tweet processing from RabbitMQ
 - Deduplication and filtering
+- Configurable output suppression for economy of display

 **Configuration:**
 - See `config/config.yaml` for all settings